 MoDOT gathers information for this measure from a variety of sources including Google Analytics.
 Website traffic and YouTube information are cumulative totals based on visits.
 Facebook and Twitter information is based on account followers.
 The target for this measure is updated quarterly.
-This target is established by projecting a 7 percent improvement over the same quarter in the previous year.
+This target is established by projecting a 10 percent improvement over the previous quarter.